BBA – Healthcare Management

 Research Project |

 The program is highly interactive and includes practical exercises, case studies, and projects, allowing students to apply the concepts they have learned to real-world scenarios.
-It is taught by experienced faculty members who have deep expertise in the field of Data Analytics.
+It is taught by experienced faculty members who have deep expertise in the field of Healthcare Management.

 Interactive Lectures

-The course will begin with interactive lectures delivered by experienced faculty, covering the basics of data analytics.
-Lectures will incorporate real-world examples to demonstrate the practical application of analytics tools and techniques.
-The lectures will also include hands-on demonstrations and interactive exercises to reinforce the concepts taught.
+The course will begin with interactive lectures delivered by experienced faculty, covering the basics of healthcare industry.
+Lectures will incorporate real-world examples and applications for the healthcare industry.

 Real-Life Data Sets

-Students will have access to real-life data sets from various industries, enabling them to gain practical experience in data analysis.
-These data sets will be used in assignments, projects, and case studies, providing students with a realistic understanding of data analysis in a business context.
+Students will have access to healthcare industries, like Hospitals, pharmaceuticals, Labs sets from various healthcare industries, enabling them to gain practical experience in Healthcare Management Programme.
+This sets will be used in assignments, projects, and case studies, providing students with a realistic understanding of industry scenario in a healthcare.

 Master Classes

-Guest lectures will be invited to the course to share their experiences and insights into the field of data analytics.
-These sessions will provide students with an opportunity to learn from experts in the field and gain a deeper understanding of the current trends and challenges in data analytics.
+Guest and experts will be invited to the course to share their experiences and insights into the field of healthcare industries.
+These sessions will provide students with an opportunity to learn from experts in the field and gain a deeper understanding of the current trends and challenges in healthcare sector.

 ELIGIBILITY

-Students who have completed two-year Pre-University Course in Commerce/ Arts/ Science/ of Karnataka or Equivalent there to, are eligible to seek admission to three year under graduate programme BBA – Business Analytics.
-The students should have studied Mathematics/ Statistics/ Economics at PUC level.
+Students who have completed two-year Pre-University Course in Commerce/ Arts/ Science/ of Karnataka or Equivalent there to, are eligible to seek admission to three year under graduate programme BBA – Healthcare Management.

 SCOPE OF THE PROGRAM